Company

 How does MABR deal with Fats Oils and Greases (FOG)?

-This will require extra Oxygen to break down the FOG and reduce the volume of wastewater that can be treated.
-Therefore, it is preferable to remove FOG in advance of secondary treatment if possible.
+The process may require extra oxygen to break down the FOG and reduce the volume of wastewater that can be treated.
+Best to discuss FOGs with our engineers for an optimum solution.

 This has to do with mixing intensity and concentration in the reactor; ammonia diffuses faster into the biofilm as it is a smaller molecule, but this is classic mass transfer.